alexforencich/xboot/README.md

 ### 2.1 Configure

 Before building XBoot, please configure it so it will interface properly with your system.
-This will involve editing some parameters in the makefile and some parameters in xboot.h.
-The main parameters that need to be set in the makefile are the target chip (MCU) and the frequency (F_CPU).
+This will involve selecting a .conf.mk file in the conf directory and then editing some parameters.
+The main parameters that need to be set in the .conf.mkfile are the target chip (MCU) and the frequency (F_CPU).
 For ATMEGA chips, the boot size (BOOTSZ) must also be set, generally to the largest setting.
 All you need to do is make sure the only line that's not commented out is the one for your chip and the proper frequency.
 For the simplest bootloader configuration on the XMEGA, you may only choose 2000000 and